lenknerd/skrate/README.md

 for example [screen](https://linuxize.com/post/how-to-use-linux-screen/) and detach after run.
 To only start service between docker and your local machine, leave off the 0.0.0.0.

+Verbose output may be seen by adding the `--debug` argument after `skrate.py` for any command.
+Log messages go to stdout and `/tmp/skrate_service.log`.
 For more help you can run

+	./skrate.py --help

+for a list of general command, and for help on a specific command,

-	./skrate.py serve --help
+	./skrate.py [COMMAND] --help

 ### Skating